jcsgithub/jcsgithub-urlshortenerms/README.md

 ## Overview

 This app is made using MEAN stack.
-For the completion on one of Freecodecamp's API Projects, [Request Header Parser Microservice](https://www.freecodecamp.com/challenges/request-header-parser-microservice).
+For the completion on one of Freecodecamp's API Projects, [URL Shortener Microservice](https://www.freecodecamp.com/challenges/url-shortener-microservice).

 ## Demo
-Demo link: <a href="https://jcsgithub-requestheaderms.herokuapp.com/" target="_blank">https://jcsgithub-requestheaderms.herokuapp.com/</a>
+Demo link: <a href="https://jcsgithub-urlshortenerms.herokuapp.com/" target="_blank">https://jcsgithub-urlshortenerms.herokuapp.com/</a>